-Akridge, a DC-based development company, is proposing a new mixed-use building at 5220 Wisconsin Avenue NW, at a used-car lot between Harrison and Jenifer Streets.
+Akridge, a DC-based development company, proposed a new mixed-use building at 5220 Wisconsin Avenue NW, at a used-car lot between Harrison and Jennifer Streets.
 It is approximately 300 feet from the Friendship Heights metro station.
 (See map)

 - A revitalized, safer block to walk along just steps from the Metro;

-- A mixed use building that will add vibrancy to Wisconsin Avenue.
-The building will have retail on the ground floor with residential above.
+- A mixed use building that will add vibrancy to Wisconsin Avenue with retail on the ground floor and residential units above;

 - A balance of housing choices in Ward 3;

 - New residents who will have easy access to public transportation.